 - REM sleep behavior disorder

 Mumbles, you mention that talking in your sleep is a relatively new phenomenon for you.
-It is possible that it may resolve on its own and with it, your worry.
+It's possible that it may resolve on its own and with it, your worry.
 However, if your sleep talking becomes severe (meaning it occurs frequently and disturbs your roommate) or it persists, it may be a good idea to speak with your health care provider to further investigate the issue.
 Whether or not you slumber without a sound, you can still sleep tight and don’t let the bedbugs bite!Alice!